playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 # Okay, but why-_er_? {#polymorphic-functions}

+My my, you don't seem to take my word for it when I tell you that type generics are useful.
+That's alright, I suppose; After all, doubt while learning can lead to some great questions! 😉

-Well, "I want to see your credentials" person you, type generics enable us to do things like provide typings for **polymorphic functions**. _Polymorphic functions are functions that can accept a myriad of different types and handle them differently._
+Type generics enable us to do things like provide typings for **polymorphic functions**. _Polymorphic functions are functions that can accept a myriad of different types and handle them differently._

 > Polymorphic functions are not unique to TypeScript; the things learned here about polymorphic functions can be applied to other languages as well.
 They also provide some real-world insight into the usages of generics and when they could be used.